Planning for yourself and your family

 There is a ‘cap’ on certain otherwise unlimited tax reliefs (excluding charitable donations) of the greater of £50,000 and 25% of your income.
 This cap applies to relief for trading losses and certain types of qualifying interest.

-Giving your children a helping hand
+Giving your children a good start

-Funding university and saving up a deposit for a first home are expensive prospects, so the sooner you start planning, the better.
-All children have their own PA, so income up to £11,500 escapes tax this year, as long as it does not originate from parental gifts.
+Funding university and saving up a deposit for a first home are increasingly expensive prospects, so the sooner you start planning, the better.
+All children have their own PA, so income up to £11,850 escapes tax this year, as long as it does not originate from parental gifts.
 If income from parental gifts exceeds £100 (gross), the parent is taxed on it unless the child has reached 18, or married.
 Parental gifts could be invested to produce tax-free income, or in a Cash or Stocks and Shares Junior Individual Savings Account (JISA) to help build a fund to help offset university expenses and minimise debts.
-The £100 limit does not apply to gifts into JISAs or National Savings Children's Bonds.
+The £100 limit does not apply to gifts into JISAs or National Savings Children’s Bonds.

 If your child is grown up and financially secure, it may be worth ‘skipping’ a generation as income from capital gifted by grandparents or more remote relatives will usually be taxed as the child’s, as will income distributions from a trust funded by such capital.